dotnet/AspNetCore.Docs/docs/yourfirst/fundamentalconcepts/fundamentalconcepts.rst

 ASP.NET Project Structure
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-ASP.NET 5's project structure adds some new concepts and replaces some legacy elements found in previous versions of ASP.NET projects.
-The new default web project template creates a solution and project structure like the one shown here:
+ASP.NET 5's project structure adds new concepts and replaces some legacy elements found in previous versions of ASP.NET projects.
+The new default web project template creates a solution and project structure like the one shown here: **(TODO) Update png**

 .. image:: _static/solution-explorer.png

-The first thing you may notice about this new structure is that it includes a Solution Items folder with a global.json file, and the web project itself is located within a 'src' folder within the solution.
-The new structure also includes a special wwwroot folder and a Dependencies section in addition to the References section that was present in past versions of ASP.NET (but which has been updated in this version).
-In the root the project there are also several new files such as bower.json, config.json, gruntfile.js, package.json, project.json, and Startup.cs.
-You may notice that the files global.asax, packages.config, and web.config are no longer present.
-In previous versions of ASP.NET, a great deal of application configuration was stored in these files and in the project file.
+The first thing you may notice about this new structure is that it includes a Solution Items folder with a *global.json* file, and the web project itself is located within a *src* folder within the solution.
+The new structure also includes a special *wwwroot* folder and a
+Dependencies section in addition to the References section that was present in past versions of ASP.NET (but which has been updated in this version).
+In the root the project there are also several new files such as *bower.json, config.json, gruntfile.js, package.json, project.json*, and *Startup.cs*.
+You may notice that the files *global.asax, packages.config*, and *web.config* are gone.
+In previous versions of
+ASP.NET, a great deal of application configuration was stored in these files and in the project file.
 In ASP.NET 5, this information and logic has been refactored into files that are generally smaller and more focused.

 Framework Target
 ^^^^^^^^^^^^^^^^

 ASP.NET 5 can target multiple frameworks, allowing the application to be deployed into different hosting environments.
-By default applications will target the full version of .NET, but they can also target the Core CLR (.NET Core).
-Most legacy applications will want to target full ASP.NET 5, at least initially, since they're likely to have dependencies that include framework base class libraries that are not available in .NET Core. .NET Core is a small version of the .NET framework that is optimized for web applications and which will support Linux and Mac environments.
-It can be deployed with an application, allowing multiple applications on the same server to target different versions of .NET Core.
+By default applications will target the full version of .NET **(TODO) DNX 4.5.1** , but they can also target the Core CLR (.NET Core).
+Most legacy apps will target the full ASP.NET 5, at least initially, since they're likely to have dependencies that include framework base class libraries that are not available in .NET Core. .NET Core is a small version of the .NET framework that is optimized for web apps and supports Linux and Mac environments.
+It can be deployed with an application, allowing multiple apps on the same server to target different versions of .NET Core.
 It is also modular, allowing additional functionality to be added only when it is required, as separate NuGet packages.

-You can see which framework is currently being targeted in the web application project's properties:
+You can see which framework is currently being targeted in the web application project's properties: **(TODO) explain how I get here, update image**

 .. image:: _static/project-properties.png